phunware/maas-ads-android-sdk/README.md

 bannerAdView.startRequestingAdsForZone("YOUR_BANNER_ZONE_ID");
 ````

-Advanced implementation can be found in the [Example Code](https://github.com/phunware/maas-ads-android-sdk/blob/master/Sample/src/com/yourcompany/example/AdvertisingSample.java).
+Advanced implementation can be found in the [example code](https://github.com/phunware/maas-ads-android-sdk/blob/master/Sample/src/com/yourcompany/example/AdvertisingSample.java).

 ### Interstitial Usage

-Interstitials are best used at discrete stopping points in your app's flow, such as at the end of a game level
-or when the player dies.
+Interstitials are best used at discrete stopping points in your app's flow, such as at the end of a game level or when the player dies.

 *Example Usage*
 ````java